Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Space Adaptive Projective Integration as partitioned Runge-Kutta

 \subsection{Space Adaptive Forward Euler as partitioned Runge-Kutta}

 As a preparation for the space adaptive PI methods, we first consider the Space Adaptive Forward Euler (SAFE) method from \cite{KoellermeierAPI} as illustrated by Figure \ref{fig:AFE_grid}.
-The method uses a small step size $\delta t$ for the variables $u_L$ in the stiff domain, and a large time step size $\Delta t$ for the variables $u_R$ in the non-stiff domain.
+The method uses a forward Euler scheme with small step size $\delta t$ for the variables $u_L$ in the stiff domain, and a forward Euler scheme with large time step size $\Delta t$ for the variables $u_R$ in the non-stiff domain.
 The boundary cells are computed by linear interpolation \cite{KoellermeierAPI}.

 This scheme can be written as a partitioned Runge-Kutta method with $M=\frac{\Delta t}{\delta t}$ stages using the two Butcher tableaus